ScienceParkStudyGroup/2019-03-07-rnaseq-workshop/pages/07-data-exploration-ideal-marc.md

 From the [DESeq2 documentation](http://master.bioconductor.org/packages/release/workflows/vignettes/rnaseqGene/inst/doc/rnaseqGene.html#ma-plot):
 > An MA-plot (Dudoit et al. 2002) provides a useful overview for the distribution of the estimated coefficients in the model, e.g. the comparisons of interest, across all genes.
 On the y-axis, the “M” stands for “minus” – subtraction of log values is equivalent to the log of the ratio – and on the x-axis, the “A” stands for “average”.
 You may hear this plot also referred to as a mean-difference plot, or a Bland-Altman plot.

+__To do list__:
-2. Zoom in a section of the MA plot + select a gene to display the boxplot
+- Zoom in a section of the MA plot + select a gene to display the boxplot
-3. Volcano plot: log2 Fold Change _versus_ -log10(pvalue)
+- Volcano plot: log2 Fold Change _versus_ -log10(pvalue)
-4. Heatmap: built from the region you have selected in the MA plot
+- Heatmap: built from the region you have selected in the MA plot

 __Exercise__: in the MA plot, zoom on a region with nonDE genes (black).
 Look at the heatmap.
 Redo this with a region with DE genes (red).
 What can you say about the clustered heatmap?

-## Gene of interest section
-Here you can look for your favorite gene of interest.